python/mypy/mypyc/doc/performance_tips_and_tricks.rst

 these slow features in performance-critical parts of your code can help a lot.

+These are some of the most important things to avoid:

+* Using class decorators or metaclasses in compiled code (that aren't properly supported by mypyc)

+* Heavy reliance on interpreted Python libraries (C extensions are usually fine)

-Here's a summary of things that tend to be relatively slow:
+These things also tend to be relatively slow:

 * Using Python classes and instances of Python classes (native classes are much faster)

-* Heavy reliance on interpreted Python libraries (C extensions are usually fine)

 * Calling decorated functions